EXPLAINER-What is the 'Doomsday Clock' and how does it work? | Science-Environment

 EXPLAINER-What is the 'Doomsday Clock' and how does it work?

-Apocalyptic threats could arise from political tensions, weapons, technology, climate change and even pandemic illness.
+Apocalyptic threats could arise from political tensions, weapons, technology, climate change or pandemic illness.
 The hands of the clock are moved closer to or further away from midnight based on the scientists' reading of existential threats at a particular time.

-A board of scientists and other experts in nuclear technology and climate science, including 13 Nobel laureates, discuss world events and determine where to place the hands of the clock each year.
-The clock was created in 1947 by a group of atomic scientists, including Albert Einstein, who had worked on the Manhattan Project to develop the world's first nuclear weapons during World War II.
+A board of scientists and other experts in nuclear technology and climate science, including 13 Nobel Laureates, discuss world events and determine where to place the hands of the clock each year.
+The clock was created in 1947 by a group of atomic scientists, including Albert Einstein, who had worked on the Manhattan Project to develop the world's first nuclear weapons during World War Two.

-This year, its setting will reflect for the first time a world in which Russia's invasion of Ukraine has revived fears of nuclear war.
-The clock started ticking, more than 75 years ago, at seven minutes to midnight.
+Its setting reflects a world in which Russia's invasion of Ukraine has revived fears of nuclear war.
+The war was largely but not exclusively the reason for the hands moving forward, the scientists said.
+More than 75 years ago, the clock started ticking at seven minutes to midnight.

 At 17 minutes to midnight, the clock was furthest from doomsday in 1991, as the Cold War ended and the United States and Soviet Union signed the Strategic Arms Reduction Treaty that substantially reduced both countries' nuclear weapons arsenals.